Three-dimensional Yang-Mills Chern-Simons theory from D3-brane background with D-instantons: Introduction

-The most simple way to build a holographic duality for three dimensional (3d) non-supersym-metric theory is to construct the configuration of coincident $N_{c}$ D3-branes, i.e. to compactify one of the spatial directions of the D3-brane on a supersymmetry breaking circle $S^{1}$ \cite{key-12,key-13}.
-Such configuration of $N_{c}$ D3-branes at large $N_{c}$ limit is described by IIB supergravity and it has been used to study the 3d Yang-Mills Chern-Simons YMCS theory or 3d QCD (QCD\textsubscript{3}) in holography e.g. the vacuum structure \cite{key-14,key-15} and the quantum Hall Effect \cite{key-16}.
-However, the D3-brane background does not include a dynamical D-instanton, or the axion field in terms of the field theory, which plays an important role to involve the topological properties in the dual theory.
-As it is known, instantons in quantum chromodynamics (QCD) are topologically nontrivial excitations of the vacuum which contribute to the thermodynamics of the theory and related to chiral symmetry breaking \cite{key-17,key-18}.
-Based on gauge/gravity duality, a holographic way to include instantons is to take into account the configuration of coincident $N_{c}$ D3-branes with $N_{\mathrm{D}}$ D(-1)-branes as D-instantons smeared homogeneously in the worldvolume of the D3-branes \cite{key-19,key-20,key-21}.
-The system of D3-branes with dynamical D-instantons succeeds to describe the 4d QCD-like theories and the presence of instantons could reflect some topological properties of the theory \cite{key-22,key-23,key-24,key-25}.
+In string theory, the most simple way to build a holographic duality for 3d non-supersymmetric theory is to construct the configuration of coincident $N_{c}$ D3-branes, i.e. to compactify one of the spatial directions of the D3-brane on a supersymmetry breaking circle $S^{1}$ \cite{key-12,key-13}.
+Such configuration of $N_{c}$ D3-branes at large $N_{c}$ limit is described by IIB supergravity and it has been attempted to study the 3d Yang-Mills Chern-Simons (YMCS) theory or 3d QCD (QCD\textsubscript{3}) in holography e.g. the vacuum structure \cite{key-14,key-15} and the quantum Hall Effect \cite{key-16}.
+However, the D3-brane background does not include dynamical D-instanton which would play the important role to involve the topological properties in the dual theory.
+For example, as it is known the YM instanton in 4d quantum chromodynamics (QCD) is topologically nontrivial excitation of the vacuum which contributes to the thermodynamics of the theory and relates to chiral symmetry breaking \cite{key-17,key-18}.
+Based on string theory, the D$p$-D($p-4$) brane system ($N$ D$p$-branes and $M$ D($p-4$)-branes) has gauge theory instantons with exactly $4NM$ moduli as in gauge theory \cite{a1,a2}, thus, via gauge/gravity duality, a holographic way to include the YM instanton is to take into account the configuration of coincident $N_{c}$ D3-branes (choosing $p=3$) with $N_{\mathrm{D}}$ D(-1)-branes as D-instantons smeared homogeneously in the worldvolume of the D3-branes \cite{key-19,key-20,key-21}.
+The system of D3-branes with dynamical D-instantons succeeds to describe the 4d QCD-like theories and the presence of D-instantons could reflect some topological properties of the dual theory \cite{key-22,key-23,key-24,key-25}.
+So the D3-D(-1) approach has provided an impressive interpretation of the D-instanton.